alan-turing-institute/environmental-ds-book/book/index.md

 Here you will find:

-* Reproducible pipelines to analyse environmental data and sensors
+* Reproducible pipelines to analyse environmental data
 * Innovative research in Environmental Data Science
 * Open-source tools for modelling environmental data